Top 9 AI Productivity Tools for Digital Workflow Management

 • Tables – A lightweight database built into the platform to store data for workflows.

-• Human-in-the-loop – Add steps where human approval or input is required.
+• Human-in-the-loop support – Add steps where human approval or input is required.

-• AI Copilot – An in-builder assistant that helps create flows faster with natural prompts.
+• AI Copilot – An AI assistant that helps create flows faster with natural prompts.

-• AI SDK – Build your own custom AI agents and extend how they behave.
+• AI SDKBuild your own custom AI agents.

 Use Cases

 Activepieces covers multiple areas of work through automation.
-The platform removes repetitive steps of more than one task:
+The platform helps remove repetitive steps in such a way that you have:

-• Agents can analyze incoming tickets, assign priorities, and draft responses.
+• Agents that can analyze incoming tickets, assign priorities, and draft responses.

-• A marketing team can manage campaign data, update CRMs, and send follow-ups automatically.
+• A marketing team that can manage campaign data, update customer relationship management (CRM) systems, and send follow-ups automatically.

-• A sales team can score leads, update records, and send outreach emails without manual steps.
+• A sales team that can score leads, update records, and send outreach emails without manual steps or extra data entry.

-• Use it to sync calendars, coordinate meetings, or keep multiple teams aligned across tools.
+• A project management tool that can sync calendars, coordinate meetings, manage calendar events, or keep multiple teams aligned.

-• Automate publishing tasks, including scheduling posts, updating CMS entries, or tagging data.
+• Agents that can publish tasks, including scheduling posts, updating CMS entries, or tagging content and data.

-• Agents can clean, organize, and move data between apps like spreadsheets, databases, and CRMs.
+• Agents that can clean, organize, and move data between apps like spreadsheets, databases, and CRMs, including Google Sheets.

-• Route alerts into channels like Slack or Microsoft Teams when certain conditions are met.
+• A built-in team that routes alerts into channels like Microsoft Teams when certain conditions are met, including internal updates sent as Slack messages.

-Contact sales and learn how you could use Activepieces to improve your workflow.
+Contact sales and learn how to use Activepieces to improve your workflow.

 Integrations

-You get to connect to your existing tools, such as:
+You get to connect to your existing workflows and tools, such as:

 Pricing